Home prices are constantly moving up and down.

-In most cases, home values appreciate in the long term.
+Property values appreciate in the long term in most cases.

-When your home appreciates you have a greater asset to borrow against, and you'll make a higher profit when you sell.
+When your property appreciates you have a more valuable asset to borrow against, and you'll produce a higher profit when you sell.

-What is the top factor affecting real estate appreciation?
-Many assume that it's the economy.
+What is the greatest factor affecting real estate appreciation?
+Many guess that it's the economy.

-However, your home's value and the features that play the most significant role in its appreciation are particular to the local Winston-Salem economy and housing market.
+However, your property's value and the elements that play the most significant role in its appreciation are particular to the local Winston-Salem economy and housing market.

-So those areas generally appreciate, or retain their value, best.
+So those areas often appreciate, or retain their value consistently, year to year.